APN-Pucky/mTUO/README.md

 ## Test App
-Also included is test app which can be opened by Android Studio (see ./test-boost).
+Also included is test app which can be opened by Android Studio (see *./test-boost*).
 If you build and run this app it should show the date and time as calculated by boost *chrono*  (indicating that you have built, linked to and called the boost library correctly).
-To use the test app make sure to adjust the values in local.properties.
+To use the test app make sure to adjust the values in the  file **local.properties**.

 *Note:* The test app uses [CMake for Android](https://developer.android.com/ndk/guides/cmake)